Working in Italy

 Work culture in Italy

-Italian society respects age and seniority, and new arrivals will notice this extends to the workplace where hierarchical structures are the norm.
-Expats will find that it is important to dress well at all times as appearances and first impressions are important to Italians.
+Business culture, like Italian society, respects age and seniority.
+New arrivals will notice this extends to the workplace where hierarchical structures are the norm.
+Expats will find that it is always important to dress well as appearances and first impressions are important to Italians.